 Guigal La Turque is vinified in temperature controlled, stainless steel tanks for an average of 4 weeks.
 During those 4 weeks of fermentation, the cap is punched down two times per day.
 The wine is vinified in temperature controlled, stainless steel tanks for an average of 4 weeks.
 The wine is aged in 100% new, French oak barrels for up to 42 months.

-Serving and Decanting Guigal Cote Rotie with Wine, Food, Pairing Tips
+Serving Guigal Cote Rotie with Wine, Food, Pairing Tips

 Condrieu, the white wine from Guigal is just right for a myriad of fish, shell fish, seafood and raw courses like sashimi and sushi, as well as cheese.